numero2/contao-storelocator/README.md

 About
 --

 This extension offers the possibility to create multiple lists containing address data, contact information as well as opening times.

-From the frontend the user can enter any possible address to see which stores are nearby (like on Google Maps).
+From the Frontend the user can enter any possible address to see which stores are nearby (like on Google Maps).
+[Read more](https://www.numero2.de/contao/erweiterungen/storelocator.html)

 Screenshot